 Putting A Stake Into The Ground: Estimating Your Preliminary Budget

-The first fundamental of any business case is to understand the financial implications of what you are trying to achieve.
+The first fundamental aspect of any business case is understanding the financial implications of what you are trying to achieve.
 Since many organizations struggle to identify the 'as-is' state, a great starting point is to include an external reference point to help you orientate yourself on what someone else (preferably a reputable analyst company) thinks this will cost.
 For example, for Windows Servicing maintenance, Gartner estimates that an enterprise will spend

-• $43/year/device in a well managed estate, or
+- $43/year/device in a well-managed estate, or

-• $77/year/device in an unmanaged estate
+- $77/year/device in an unmanaged estate

 for one upgrade deployment per year.
 If the same organization was to upgrade twice a year, the cost per annum per device would rise by around 70%.